Health and Safety Consultants & Accreditation Experts

 Hand-arm vibration syndrome (aka HAVS or blue finger), is a disease of the nerves, joints, and blood vessels that can occur after prolonged usage of vibratory tools.

+To prevent this from occurring, equipment should be effectively maintained and the correct PPE should be worn.
 Unfortunately, once somebody has developed hand-arm vibration syndrome, the damage is there for good - so the key is prevention.

 9. Collapsing